What Infusion Providers should know about the Drug Supply Chain Security Act and Track and Trace

 While track and trace down to the patient administration level isn’t something that is currently written into the DSCSA, as the regulatory landscape evolves, we are certain that we will see reporting requirements for drug administration at the provider level.
 If and when such measures are established, WeInfuse vial scanning will easily and effectively enable this kind of drug administration tracking and reporting on a patient by patient basis.

-To learn more about how WeInfuse can help your teams create a fully tracked and patient reconciled inventory management system, contact our team and we will be happy to help.
+To learn more about how WeInfuse can help your teams create a fully tracked and patient reconciled inventory management system (track and trace), contact our team and we will be happy to help.
 Click here to request a demo.